-- 3615 This example illustrates the decoding of an EPC Gen 2 RFID tag containing an SGTIN- - 3616 96 EPC Binary Encoding into a GS1 Element String containing a Serialized Global Trade - 3617 Item Number (SGTIN), with intermediate steps including the EPC Binary Encoding, the - 3618 EPC Tag URI, and the EPC URI. - 3619 In some applications, only a part of this illustration is relevant.
-For example, an - application may only need to convert an EPC URI to a GS1 Element String, in which - 3621 case only the top of the illustration is needed. - 3622 The illustration below makes reference to the following notes: - Note 1: The EPC Binary Encoding header indicates how to interpret the remainder of the binary data, and the EPC scheme name to be included in the EPC Tag URI.
+- This example illustrates the decoding of an EPC Gen 2 RFID tag containing an SGTIN-96 EPC - 3614 Binary Encoding into a GS1 Element String containing a Serialized Global Trade Item Number - 3615 (SGTIN), with intermediate steps including the EPC Binary Encoding, the EPC Tag URI, and - 3616 the EPC URI. - 3617 In some applications, only a part of this illustration is relevant.
+For example, an application may - only need to convert an EPC binary encoding to an EPC URI, in which case only the top of the - 3619 illustration is needed. - 3620 The illustration below makes reference to the following notes: - Note 1: The EPC Binary Encoding header indicates how to interpret the remainder of the binary data, and the EPC scheme name to be included in the EPC Tag URI.
 EPC Binary Encoding header values are defined in Section 14.2. - Note 2: The Partition field of the EPC Binary Encoding contains a code that indicates the number of bits in the GS1 Company Prefix field and the Indicator/Item Reference field.
 The partition code also determines the number of decimal digits to be used for those fields in the EPC Tag URI (the decimal representation for those two fields is padded on the left with zero characters as necessary).
 See Table 17 (for the SGTIN EPC only). - Note 3: For the SGTIN-96 EPC scheme, the Serial Number field is decoded by interpreting the bits as a binary integer and converting to a decimal numeral without leading zeros (unless all serial number bits are zero, which decodes as the string "0").
 Serial numbers containing non-digit characters or that begin with leading zero characters may only be encoded in the SGTIN-198 EPC scheme. - Note 4: The check digit in the GS1 Element String is calculated from other digits in the EPC Pure Identity URI, as specified in Section 7.1.

-3640 E.3 Summary Examples of All EPC Schemes
+3637 E.3 Summary Examples of All EPC Schemes